 By understanding that we are all interconnected to trees, we can begin to reconnect to each other by seeing the roots of our shared stories.
 These stories are held within us and the collective unconsciousness.
 By bringing them to consciousness we can awaken and see that we our ancestors were all longing for connection.

 Over the course of human existence mankind has created gods and goddesses, beyond themselves, as a way to reflect their own desires and dreams.
 These are actually projections of our humanity onto the universe around us.
 These stories provided a way for our ancient ancestors to explain concepts that were still evolving within them.
-That is why there are over 10,000 names for god.
+This is why there are over 10,000 names for “god”.

-When we begin to see that we are the names and faces of god, we will begin to heal the stories that separated us and honor the roots that created us.
+When we begin to see that we are the names and faces of god, we will begin to heal the stories that separate us and honor the roots that created us.

 If you have a tree story that you want to share please email me: email@example.com